ORION-22/hadoop_auto_installation/README.md

-4 - Now you must have only two files in the directoy i.e. kfshadoop.sh and apache hadoop tar.gz file.
+4 - Now you must have only two files in the directoy i.e. hadoop_auto.sh and apache hadoop tar.gz file.

 5 - Issue the following command to make the shell script executeable.